aedawes/GarageRemoteControl/README.md

 # HomeAssistant GarageSensor

-The main focus of this project is to run a Home Assistant application to be able to keep track of all of the devices within the garage that have been created so far (see Labs 1-4).
-Home Assistant can be run on many different platforms such as Docker containers, Raspberry pi’s, and on top of other OS systems and can integrate different forms of communication from within the platform.
-It is not only an easy method for communicating between devices, but allows the user to see the status of all devices on one platform.
+This Lab’s main focus is to create some sort of remote control of the garage system consisting of all of the devices within the garage that have been created so far (see Labs 1-5).
+This lab will be using Apple’s Siri and Apple’s Homekit to connect the Home assistant set up to a mobile device that can be controlled through voice activation.

 ## Requirements
 - Use three Arduino Wemos D1 Mini’s